OttoHung/docker.tutorials/docs/build_context_flag.md

 docker build -t ${imageName}:${tag} .
 ```
 However, this is not allowed to access files outside of specified
-build context by using parent selector(`../`) for security
+build context by using parent selector(`../`) for security reasons.
-reasons.
-This leads to the build context must be at the root
+This leads to the build context must be at the root directory,
-directory if the developers would like to build an image for
+sometimes it is not the project directory, if the developers would
+like to build an image for an application referencing multiple
+resources outside of the folder of application.
+And it results in
-multiple different projects and it results in many `COPY` and
-`ADD` instructions being written in the `Dockerfile` to achieve
+many `COPY` and `ADD` instructions being written in the `Dockerfile`
-this goal, which reduce the readability of code.
-Fortunately,
+to achieve this goal, which reduce the readability of code.
-`Dockerfile 1.4` and `Buildx v0.8+` support multiple build context flags
+Fortunately, `Dockerfile 1.4` and `Buildx v0.8+` support multiple
-right now.
-This reduces the complexity of `Dockerfile` and provides
+build context flags right now.
+This reduces the complexity of
-more flexibility in organising build contexts in the code with CI/CD
+`Dockerfile` and provides more flexibility in organising build
+contexts in the code with CI/CD pipeline.
-pipeline.

 # What is the Build Context flag?